Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 ```

-10. Need to add 2 resources to MTA yaml file as shown below alos made some formatting corrections</br> </br>
+10. Need to add 2 resources to MTA yaml file as shown below also made some formatting corrections</br> </br>
 <img src="./files/capmd10-167a.png" ></br> </br>